extendedview/extended_view_toolkit/libs/kollabs/README.txt

 KOLLABS
 =======

-collected abstractions for absolute collapse
+collected abstractions for absolute data collapse

-description
+Description
 -----------

-KOLLABS is an abstraction library for Pure Data, that covers data management, OSC communication and state saving.
+KOLLABS is an abstraction library for Pure Data, that covers data management, OSC communiacation and state saving.

 This library is still work in progress.